-New study shows promise for developing new treatments for breast cancerMarch 14th, 2012 in Cancer /
+New study shows promise for developing new treatments for breast cancerMarch 14, 2012 in Medicine & Health / Cancer

 A new study by University of Kentucky researchers provides insight into developing new treatment strategies for basal-like breast cancer, commonly known as triple-negative breast cancer.
 This cancer is associated with early metastasis and resistance to chemotherapy and occurs at women at a younger age.

 Tumor cells can exploit a cellular program that promotes cell migration and reduces adhesion between cells to spread to distant sites in the body.
 This cellular program, known as the epithelial-mesenchymal transition, requires large-scale cell movement during embryonic development, tissue remodeling and wound healing.
 Tumor cells take over this developmental program for their cell movement during invasion and metastasis.

 In this EMT process, expression of a cell-to-cell adhesion molecule called E-cadherin, which functions as a "molecular glue" that binds cells to one another, needs to be downregulated in order for cells to disassociate from each other and spread throughout the body.
 A protein called Snail acts as a master switch in the cell's nucleus to suppress E-cadherin expression and induce EMT in the cell.
 However, how Snail achieves this task remains unclear.
 Understanding this molecular mechanism will help to develop novel agents to disrupt this EMT event for treating metastatic breast cancer.